-Starting from fiscal year 2008, the Company entered into several software license agreements with Cadence Design Systems, Inc. ("Cadence").
-A member of the Company's Board of Directors is also the Chief Executive Officer, President and Director of Cadence.
-Under these license agreements, the Company committed to pay an aggregate amount of \$10.2 million payable through January 2014.
-The Company paid \$1.7 million, \$1.8 million and \$1.9 million under these agreements for the years ended January 31, 2014, 2013 and 2012, respectively.

-Operating lease expenses related to these agreements included in research and development cost were approximately \$1.7 million, \$1.8 million and \$1.6 million for the years ended January 31, 2014, 2013 and 2012, respectively.
+In fiscal year 2015, the Company added additional software license commitments to its existing software license agreement with Cadence Design Systems, Inc. ("Cadence").
+A member of the Company's Board of Directors is also the Chief Executive Officer, President and a Director of Cadence.
+Under these license commitments, the Company committed to pay an aggregate amount of \$7.5 million payable through January 2017.
+The Company paid \$2.3 million, \$1.7 million and \$1.8 million under these agreements for the years ended January 31, 2015, 2014 and 2013, respectively.
+License expenses related to these agreements included in research and development cost were approximately \$1.9 million, \$1.7 million and \$1.8 million for the years ended January 31, 2015, 2014 and 2013, respectively.

-In addition to the related party transactions noted above, the Company recognized revenue from sales to Wintech Microelectronics Co., Ltd, or Wintech, the Company's logistics provider.
-Wintech, along with an affiliate, owned approximately 4.6% of the Company's voting stock as of January 31, 2013, but has sold such stock and is no longer a significant shareholder of the Company as of January 31, 2014.
-The Company recognized revenue from sales to Wintech of approximately \$88.7 million, \$76.5 million and \$77.6 million for the years ended January 31, 2014, 2013 and 2012, respectively.
-As of January 31, 2014 and 2013, the Company had receivables from Wintech of approximately \$7.9 million and \$8.2 million, respectively.
+In addition to the related party transactions noted above, the Company recognized revenue from sales to Wintech, the Company's logistics provider.
+Wintech, along with an affiliate, owned approximately 4.6% of the Company's voting stock as of January 31, 2013, but has sold such stock and is no longer a significant shareholder of the Company as of January 31, 2015 and 2014, respectively.
+The Company recognized revenue from sales to Wintech of approximately \$125.1 million, \$88.7 million and \$76.5 million for the years ended January 31, 2015, 2014 and 2013, respectively.
+As of January 31, 2015 and 2014, the Company had receivables from Wintech of approximately \$12.1 million and \$7.9 million, respectively.